OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 **Web Site Data Collection:** We do not knowingly allow other parties to collect personally identifiable information about your online activities over time and across third-party web sites when you use our websites and services.
-AT&T provides information about the opt-out choices it makes available, and the opt-outs choices provided by certain third-party website and mobile application analytics companies we use here.
+AT&T provides information about the opt-out choices it makes available, and the opt-out choices provided by certain third-party website and mobile application analytics companies we use here.

 ' + '